opensafely/documentation/docs/type-one-opt-outs.md

 At the point where ehrQL needs to fetch the data, it is told (by the system described above) whether it should include data from opted-out patients or not.

 Every ehrQL query contains a "population definition" which specifies exactly which criteria a patient must meet to be included in the result e.g. "patients between the ages of 18 and 65 who have not recently changed GP practice".
-Unless a project is named in the project permissions file, ehrQL will automatically add an extra condition to this population definition: the patient's pseudonymous ID number must not appear in the list of ID numbers with a registered type 1 opt-out.
+Unless a project is named in the project permissions file, ehrQL will automatically add an extra condition to this population definition: the patient's pseudonymous ID number must not appear in the list of ID numbers [provided by the system supplier](#the-list-of-patients-with-an-active-Type-1-Opt-Out).

-This list is provided by the system suppliers and stored in the secure database along with the rest of the patient data.
-It consists of a single bespoke type 1 opt-out table, with a single list of pseudonymous IDs and no other information.

 Again, the [code which enforces this](https://github.com/opensafely-core/ehrql/blob/72f289b0183e4c5dcbd9cbd6fcfa243a76fb9a67/ehrql/backends/tpp.py#L97-L129) is publicly available on Github.